Tandem Skydiving Weight Limit

 Is There a Weight Limit for Skydiving?

 Yes.
 All drop zones must implement a tandem skydiving weight limit to stay within the tested parameters of the equipment.
+There's no single skydiving weight limit that applies industry-wide — every drop zone sets its own number — but there's almost always a weight limit for parachute jump operations in place, and at Skydive Midwest, ours is 250 lbs.

 Is There a Minimum Weight Limit for Skydiving?